Kay-ddggxh/woohoo-haiku/README.md

 **Fonts:**

 Fonts were chosen to convey Asian/Japanese visuals.
-For full despcription of font names and their sources see [Source Credits](#source-credits)
+For full despcription of font names and their sources see [Media and Styling](#media-and-styling)

 **Images:**

 All images used depict classic Japanese artistic elements such as koi, cherry blossom and finger waves.
-For full despcription of all images and their sources see [Source Credits](#source-credits)
+For full despcription of all images and their sources see [Media and Styling](#media-and-styling)

 ### CRUD